Datngo2001/HaduLMS.Portal/FACE_RECOGNITION_SETUP.md

 ## Overview

-This guide will help you complete the setup of face recognition functionality for classroom check-ins in your HaduLMS project.
+This guide will help you complete the setup of face recognition functionality for classroom check-ins in your HaduLMS project using the Python-based face recognition service.

 ## 🚀 Implementation Status